-56.5.
+59.5.
 Enable MySQL Server Monitoring

-- 1. Navigate to the device in the Zenoss interface. - 2.
-Click the page menu, then select More \rightarrow Templates. - 3.
-Create a performance template by selecting Add Template from the page menu. - 4.
-Enter an identifier for the template and then click OK to create it. - 5.
-Click on the newly created template. - 6.
-Select Add DataSource from the Data Sources table menu. - 7.
-Enter a name for the data source, select sql as the type, and then click OK. - 8.
-The Data Source page appears.
+- 1. Click the device in the device list. - 2.
+Select Device under Monitoring Templates in the left panel. - 3.
+Select Add Local Template from the Action menu.

+- 4. Enter a name of the template, and then click Submit. - 5.
+Click the newly created template in the left panel. - 6.

+- 7. Enter a name for the data source, select sqL as the type, and then click Submit. - 8.
+Double-click the newly created data source.

-Change options as needed.
+9. Change options as needed.

-Option Description Database Type Enter MysQL Host Name Set the host name on which the database is located.
-This field accepts a TALES expression, such as \${here/id} or \${here/getManageIp} Port Set the port on which the database server is listening.
+Option Description Database Type Enter MySQL Host Name Set the host name on which the database is located.
+This field accepts a TALES expression, such as $fhere/id$ or $fhere/getManageIp$ Port Set the port on which the database server is listening.
 If you do not specify a port number, then the default port for the database is used.
 Database Name Specify the name of the database (required).
 User Specify a user name with permission to connect to the database and run queries.
 Password Specify the user password.
 SQL Queries Specify the SQL queries that this data source should execute.
-A summary of MySQL syntax is available at: http://dev.mysql.com/doc/refman/5.0/en/sql-syntax.html
+A summary of MySQL syntax is available at:

+Option Description http://dev.mysql.com/doc/refman/5.0/en/sql-syntax.html

-Table 56.4.
+Table 59.4.
 MySQL Server Transactions Data Source Options

-9. Click on the Save button to save your changes.
+10. Click on the Save button to save your changes.